s1gtrap/wasm-log/README.md

 then, `wasm-logger` only logs message from `some::module`

-## Logging in Rust

-For more information about how to use loggers in Rust, see [log](https://crates.io/crates/log).

 ## Mapping from `log` to console's methods
 `log::error!`, `log::warn!` and `log::info!` call theirs equivalent methods of the browser console.
 The `console.trace` method outputs some extra trace from the generated JS glue code which we don't want.
-Therefore, we choose to map `log::debug!` to `console.log` and `log::trace!` to `console.debug`.
+Therefore, we choose to map:
+* `log::debug!` to `console.log`
+* `log::trace!` to `console.debug`.

 ## Note for Chromium/Chrome users